 Question: Can you put a drop of peppermint under your tongue for migraine relief?

-Answer: Yes, but make sure you are using a pure essential oil, like Young Living or Dothera.
+Answer: Yes, but make sure you are using pure essential oil, like Young Living or Dothera.

 Question: What Pure Oil do you recommend?

-Answer: We recommend the Young Living oil, called V6 vegetable oil complex.
-It has coconut oil, sesame oil, grape seed oil, sweet almond oil, wheat germ oil, sunflower oil, and olive oil in it.
-You can also use olive oil, almond oil or coconut oil as a carrier oil.
+Answer: We recommend the Young Living oil, called the V6 vegetable oil complex.
+It has coconut oil, sesame oil, grape seed oil, sweet almond oil, wheat germ oil, sunflower oil, and olive oil it.
+You can also use olive oil, almond oil, or coconut oil as a carrier oil.